bcgov/NotifyBC/docs/docs/api/config.md

   _NotifyBC_ performs following actions in sequence

-  1. if it’s a user request, error is returned
+  1. if it's a user request, error is returned
   2. inputs are validated.
 For example, required fields without default values must be populated.
 If validation fails, error is returned
   3. if config item is _notification_ with field _value.rss_ populated, and if the field _value.httpHost_ is missing, it is generated using this request's HTTP protocol , host name and port.
   4. item is saved to database